idzilleagle/truth-tweet-bot-prime/README.md

 ---
 This is an autonomous Twitter bot designed to broadcast Legal Name Fraud awareness at regularly scheduled intervals.

-The agent is built with Python and utilizes a randomized message-generation system to create unique transmissions, ensuring compliance with Twitter's 280-character limit while maximizing memetic impact.
+The truth bot is built with Python and utilizes a randomized message-generation system to create unique transmissions, ensuring compliance with Twitter's 280-character limit while maximizing memetic impact.

 ---